strblr/imperative-portal/README.md

 - Managing local or global state for UI visibility
 - Using complex portal-based setups

-`imperative-portal` simplifies this by providing a clean API to render React nodes imperatively.
+`imperative-portal` simplifies this by providing a clean API where you think of React nodes as promises.

 ## Installation